moleculerjs/site/source/docs/runner.md

 4. The runner walks through the options and try to override them from environment variables.
 So if you set `logLevel: "warn"` in the config file, but define the `LOGLEVEL=debug` environment variable, the runner will override it and the result will be `logLevel: "debug"`.

 ### Configuration file
 The structure of the configuration file is same as the broker options.
 Every property has the same name.
+Use shorthand formats in `transporter`, `cacher` and `serializer` options.

 **Example config file**
 ```js